MicrosoftDocs/customer-insights/ci-docs/connect-synapse.md

 ---
-title: "Ingest data from Azure Synapse Analytics"
+title: "Connect an Azure Synapse data source (preview)"
 description: "Use a database in Azure Synapse as a data source in Dynamics 365 Customer Insights." ms.date: 02/24/2022 ms.reviewer: v-wendysmith